imbstt/impf-progress-bot/README.md

 pip install -r requirements.txt
 ```

-The script can now run simply be called
+The script can now simply be called like this:

 ```
 python bot.py